-Despite his importance and relevance from the point of view of both rhetorical teaching and poetical contributions, we have scanty information about Antony of Tagrit.
-His life has been placed in the ninth century based on later oral tradition and palaeographical grounds.38 A West Syrian, Antony is described in the various manuscripts bearing his works both as a monk and a priest.
+and palaeographical grounds.
+A West Syrian, Antony is described in the various manuscripts bearing his works both as a monk and a priest.
 In the British Library manuscript Add.
-14,726 he is associated with Beth Gūrgin, which could be both a place of origin and a possible family name.39 Together with his handbook in five books On Rhetoric, Antony authored a treatise On the Good Providence of God, another one On the Myron, four rhymed prayers and a handful of metrical compositions.40 His most famous and most copied work is undoubtedly On Rhetoric.
-The text was seemingly used for teaching purposes, and it constantly addresses the students,
+14,726 he is associated with Beth Gūrgin, which could be both a place of origin and a possible family name.
+Together with his handbook in five books On Rhetoric, Antony authored a treatise On the Good Providence of God, another one On the Myron, four rhymed prayers and a handful of metrical compositions.
+His most famous and most copied work is undoubtedly On Rhetoric.
+The text was seemingly used for teaching purposes, and it constantly addresses the students, endearingly called 'lovers of toil' (העבע בעלה).
+The handbook encompasses all the relevant aspects of the employment of rhetoric, mostly in writing, and includes a section on poetry.